roliestpoliest/music_library/README.md

 ## Reports available in your application.

-* Search For Songs _abailable for All Roles_
+* Search For Songs _available for All Roles_
-* Artist Albums _abailable for Artist Role_
+* Artist Albums _available for Artist Role_
-* Artist Songs _abailable for Artist Role_
+* Artist Songs _available for Artist Role_
-* All Users Report with search filters _abailable for Admin Role_
+* All Users Report with search filters _available for Admin Role_
-* Artist Report _abailable for Admin Role_
+* Artist Report _available for Admin Role_
-* Songs Report wiith filters  _abailable for Admin Role_
+* Songs Report wiith filters  _available for Admin Role_
-* Album Reports with filters _abailable for Admin Role_
+* Album Reports with filters _available for Admin Role_

 # Contribute